South Metropolitan Electric Light and Power Company: Management Board

 The company offices were at County House, 46/47 New Broad Street, London EC2.

 Power stations

 The Crystal Palace District generating works was known as the Springfield Works, and was located in Springfield Road, Sydenham.
 The works were opened in 1893 and closed about 1904–10.

 Penge power station also supplied electricity to the South Metropolitan Company system.

 The Blackheath and Greenwich Company build a power station at Blackwall Point on the site of the East Greenwich tide mill.
 It opened in February 1900.
+In 1907 the station had been equipped with 2 x 2-phase 3,000-volt 1,500 kW turbo alternators.

 In 1923 the plant at Blackwall Point comprised: